TimiBolu/zap/blog.md

 I mentioned before that putting a thread to sleep and waking it up are both "expensive" syscalls.
 We should also not try to wake up all threads for each `notify()` as that would increase contention on the run queues (even if we're already trying hard to avoid it).
 The best solution that myself and others have found in practice is to throttle thread wake ups.

 Throttling in this case means that **when we *do* wake up a thread, we don't wake up another until the woken up thread has actually been scheduled by the OS**.
 We can take this even further by requiring that the woken up thread to find Tasks before waking another.
-This is what Golang and Rust async executors do to great results and is what we will do as well, but in a *different* way.
+This is what Golang and Rust async executors do to get great results and is what we will do as well, but in a *different* way.

 For context, Golang and Rust use a counter of all the threads who are stealing.
 They only wake up a thread if there's no threads currently stealing.
 So `notify()` tries to `ATOMIC_CMPXCHG()` the stealing count from 0 to 1 and wakes only if that's successful.
 When entering the work stealing portion, the count is incremented if some heuristics deem OK.
 When leaving, the stealing count is decremented and if the last thread to exit stealing finds a Task, it will try to `notify()` again.
 This works for other thread pools, but is a bit awkward for us for a few reasons.

 We want to have a similar throttling but have different requirements.
 Unlike Rust, we spawn threads lazily to support static initialization for our thread pool.
 Unlike Go, we don't use locks for mutual exclusion to know whether to wake up or spawn a new thread on `notify()`.
 We also want to allow thread spawning to fail without bringing the entire program down from a `panic()` like both Go and Rust.
-Threads are a resource which, like memory, can be constrained at runtime and we should be explicit about handle it as per Zig Zen.
+Threads are a resource which, like memory, can be constrained at runtime and we should be explicit about how we handle it as per Zig Zen.

 (**Update**: I found a way to make the Go-style system work for our thread pool after the blog was written.
 Go [check out the source](https://github.com/kprotty/zap/blob/blog/src/thread_pool_go_based.zig))